foxcpp/maddy/README.md

 Build tags:
 * `nosqlite3`
-  Disable SQLite3 support in go-sqlmail (enabled by default).
+  Disable SQLite3 support in go-imap-sql (enabled by default).
 Saves around 9 MiB of binary size.
 * `mysql`
-  Include support for MySQL driver in go-sqlmail.
+  Include support for MySQL driver in go-imap-sql.
 * `postgresql`
-  Include support for PostgreSQL driver in go-sqlmail.
+  Include support for PostgreSQL driver in go-imap-sql.

 ## Configuration